x

 Many of the runes involve giving ability power.
 But as detailed in the Critical Knowledge section earlier, raw AP isn't a great stat on AP Kog overall.

-Meanwhile, Transcendence offers AH, which isn't a stat that AP Kog wants either.
+And then there's Transcendence which offers AH, which is a stat that AP Kog doesn't care much about either.

-Celerity is very meh on AP Kog, who will get only a pittance of extra movement speed from the boot bonus and nothing else.
+Celerity is meh on AP Kog, who will get only a pittance of extra movement speed.

 Manaflow band looks super tantalizing.
 250 mana and 1% missing mana per 5?
 Doesn't AP Kog love mana?